Any academic writing that defends a claim that can be proven as reasonable can be considered philosophical writing.

 The origin point of every philosophical essay must be the outline.
 The outline is a blueprint for the essay that provides the writer with the structure.
+Check out simple argumentative essay outline if you need an example.
 In turn, the structure of the essay serves to determine the focal points for the facts which will be discussed in the paper.
 The key to successfully presenting the facts is the ability to set them up in advance in such a way that the main argument becomes convincing.

 The introduction serves to familiarize the reader with the content of the essay in a concise and straight manner.
 It gives the reader the most basic of relevant information related to the essay.

 A thesis can be defined as the statement that summarizes the main claim presented in the paper.
 It must be absolutely precise and clear as it needs to pave the way in which the essay is going to.